davidltruong/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
-  Personal budget planner
+  Personal expense report

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  For anyone looking to save money or see where all their money is going!
+  For anyone looking to see their spending habits via analysis

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  This budget planner is for anyone that wants to save money or plan for a project or goal.
-You will have privacy with your own personal login.
-When logging in, you will be greeted with your budget right in display with different ways to see your current budget.
-It will be simple and user friendly with the ability to add in line items and delete them at will.
+  This expense report is for anyone looking to see how they have been spending in a certain month.
+You will be greeted with an easy to use UI where you input your expenses.
+Your expenses will be saved in the database and showcased on the page in piechart and table format.

 ## Problem ##
   > Describe the problem your product solves.